ndsurgenor/east-street/README.md

 - [Gitpod](https://gitpod.io) was used to code the site and transfer files between the editor and the repository
 - [GitHub](https://github.com) was used to store the files for this project
 - [Cacoo](https://cacoo.com) was used to develop the wireframe models for the site deisgn
-- [DrawSQL](https://drawsql.app) was used to create the database models and diagram
+- [DBDiagram](https://dbdiagram.io/) was used to create the database diagram
 - [Google Maps](https://www.google.com/maps) was used to create the specific map for the Location page
 - [Google Fonts](https://fonts.google.com/) was used to style the text throughout the site
 - [Coolors](https://coolors.co/) was used to help create the colour scheme